Trip Facts

 Max.
 Altitude: 6189 Meters

 We put on our crampons and begin our adventure early in the morning to ascend to the summit of Island Peak.
-However, we start carefully by climbing over a rocky ravine.
-With the help of guides, we use and fix our ropes and finally reach the apogee of our journey.
+We start carefully by climbing over a rocky ravine.
+With the help of guides, we use and fix our ropes and finally reach the apogee of our Island peak climbing.
 Unquestionably, the world seems stunningly beautiful from up here.
-After enjoying the views and capturing the pictures for quite some time, we will shortly trek back to the base camp where we will stay our night.
+After fully enjoying the views and capturing the pictures for quite some time, we will shortly trek back to the base camp where we will spend our night.

 Walking Hours: About 5-6 Hours Trek